-7. On April 15, 2024, the Commissioner published a draft on Professional Issues Relating to Application of IFRS 17 in Israel - Eighth Draft ("the Draft").
-The Draft refers to key issues that are a core part of the Standard, including: measurement at the transition date and application of the fair value approach at the transition date; the minimum reliable profit rate in the RA calculation and the method of RA allocation, calculated at the Company level for the different insurance portfolios, and includes guidelines and significant changes compared with earlier drafts published by the Commissioner.
+7. On August 12, 2024, the Commissioner published a draft on Professional Issues Relating to Application of IFRS 17 in Israel - Tenth Draft ("the Draft").
+The Draft, as well as the two earlier drafts published in April and June 2024, refer to key issues that are a core part of the Standard, including measurement at the transition date and application of the fair value approach at the transition date, and include significant guidelines and changes compared with earlier drafts published by the Commissioner.